 Electrovaya received an advance of \$ 3,200 (Cdn \$3.3 million) on June 5, 2009 and recorded this as deferred revenue.
-During the year ended September 30, 2011, \$1,300 and cumulative of \$3,000 of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as Government assistance.
-During the year ended September 30, 2012, \$1,200 and cumulative of \$4,200 of activities considered to be eligible costs and therefore reimbursable under the grant therefore reimbursable under the grant were recorded as Government assistance.
+During the year ended September 30, 2011, \$,1300 and cumulative of \$3,000 of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as Government assistance.
+During the year ended September 30, 2012, \$1,200 and cumulative of \$4,200 of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as Government assistance.
 The full amount of the advance has now been recognized as revenue.
-During the year ended September 30, 2013, \$700 and cumulative of \$4,900 of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as revenue.
-During the year ended September 30, 2013, \$700 and cumulative of \$4,900 of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as revenue.
 During the year ended September 30, 2013, \$700 and cumulative of \$4,900 of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as Government assistance.
+During the year ended September 30, 2014, \$500 and cumulative of \$5,300 of activities considered to be eligible costs and therefore reimbursable under the grant were recorded as Government assistance.